Powered by .id - the population experts for Murray Shire Council

-In 2016, the dominant household type in Shire of Murray was 'Couples without dependents', and by 2026 the largest forecast increase is expected in 'Couples without dependents'.
+In 2016, the dominant household type in Murray Shire Council was 'Couples without dependents', and by 2031 the largest forecast increase is expected in 'Couples without dependents'.

-Analysing the future household structure in Shire of Murray, especially in conjunction with age structure, provides insight to the role the area plays in the housing market.
+Analysing the future household structure in Murray Shire Council, especially in conjunction with age structure, provides insight to the role the area plays in the housing market.
 Some areas, usually with separate housing stock, are dominated by families.
 Others, with more dense housing in inner city locations have significant numbers of lone person households and couples without dependents.

 |Forecast household types|

-In 2016, the dominant household type in Shire of Murray was Couples without dependents, which accounted for 35.7% of all households.
+In 2016, the dominant household type in Murray Shire Council was Couples without dependents, which accounted for 35.3% of all households.

 The largest increase between 2016 and 2031 is forecast to be in Couples without dependents, which will increase by 930 households and account for 35.3% of all households.